 "There are two big horses and a little horse," he said.
 "A horse that next season can race.

 "We can win it if they lose it."

 There is only so long the manager can file his team as a work in progress.
-If we are expected to believe that then Chelsea need to stop beating the title contenders orthey might just be mistaken for one themselves.
+If we are expected to believe that then Chelsea need to stop beating the title contenders lest they be mistaken for one themselves.

 There was a lingering perception that Chelsea would do to Manchester City as West Ham did to them last week; spoil the match and stop City playing.
 Half right.
 Chelsea spoiled nothing; they were brilliant in every department.
 But they did indeed knock the Pellegrini machine out of sync.
 Where West Ham owed scarcely-believable fortune for evading defeat at Stamford Bridge, Chelsea owed nothing of the sort.
 "A victory against a very good team is better than a victory against an ordinary team," Mourinho said satisfactorily.
 He extracted a measured, precise, disciplined performance out of his troops on Monday night.
 They stopped a goalscoring locomotive in its tracks like Superman with an outstretched hand.

 Rarely do players carry the message of their manager like these Chelsea players do in their deeds for Mourinho.